treszkai/treszkai.github.io/content/blog/2019-09-26-overconfidence.md

 [Link to report (PDF)](mlp-cw4.pdf)

-We replicate the findings of {% cite Guo2017-calibration %} that deep neural networks achieve higher accuracy but worse calibration than shallow nets, and compare different approaches for improving the calibration of neural networks (see figure below).
+We replicate the findings of <!-- {% cite Guo2017-calibration %} --> <a class="citation" href="#Guo2017-calibration">(Guo, Pleiss, Sun, &amp; Weinberger, 2017)</a>£ that deep neural networks achieve higher accuracy but worse calibration than shallow nets, and compare different approaches for improving the calibration of neural networks (see figure below).
 As the baseline approach, we consider the calibration of the softmax outputs from a single network; this is compared to _deep ensembles_, _MC dropout_, and _concrete dropout_.
 Through experiments on the CIFAR-100 data set, we find that a large neural network can be significantly over-confident about its predictions.
 We show on a classification problem that an ensemble of deep networks has better classification accuracy and calibration compared to a single network, and that MC dropout and concrete dropout significantly improve the calibration of a large network.

 ![Confidence and calibration plots for BigNet.
 (Figure 2 of our report)](mlp-cw4-fig2.png)